zurb/F5-accessibility-audit/readme.md

   for.

 ## Joyride
-- Hardest one to get right; I'll have to think about this overnight.
+- # Hardest one to get right; I'll have to think about this some more.

 ## Progress bar
-- Must get a `tab-index` value of -1 so it can be focused; it must then have a ``aria-label` or `aria-valuetext` to represent what what its percentage ultimately resolves to (I have to do research what works best for it)
+- Must get a `tab-index` value of -1 so it can be focused; it must then have a `aria-label` or `aria-valuetext` to represent what what its percentage ultimately resolves to (I have to do research what works best for it)
 - I have a hunch that `<progress>` has a `role` alternative to use since we're for some reason not using native `progress` elements to then style.
 My guess by using such a role + `aria-valuemax`, `aria-valuemin`, `aria-valuenow` can then be used, simplifying making our progress bars accessible.

 ## Tables
 - Must use the role of `grid`